Latest news

 Inspiring customers and prospects is more important today than ever before.
 It would appear that customer experience is the all-important success factor.
 Those who fail to provide potential and existing customers with positive experiences on an ongoing basis will lose out in the race against the competition.
 The following checklist shows why a customer relationship management system (CRM) is the key basis for inspiring customers and prospects in B2B.

-1. seek contact with customers and prospects.
+1. Seek contact with customers and prospects.

 We all know it from our private lives: before we contact a provider, we research on the Internet, compare different companies and their offers and only buy once we have obtained comprehensive information from various channels.
 It's no different in B2B.
 Every single contact with a potential buyer influences their subsequent decisions.
 If you repeatedly leave a prospective customer with positive emotions during their buyer journey, you have a good chance of being awarded the contract.
 Likewise, a single negative experience can be enough to damage an existing or budding business relationship.
 To counteract this, companies need to proactively keep customers and prospects up to date: via newsletters, personalized sales campaigns and customer satisfaction surveys.
 The CRM system provides the necessary database.
 It not only allows a wide variety of marketing campaigns to be carried out, tracked and evaluated in compliance with the GDPR, but also allows the right customers to be identified for each measure.